martbetz/martbetz.github.io/linux-trouble-shooting.md

 ---
-Title: Linux (Arch) Troubleshooting
+title: Linux (Arch) Troubleshooting
 layout: page
 ---

-Disclaimer: These solutions have worked for me and are listed here for my own personal reference.
-If they work for you too, then great; if they don't, and something catastrophic happens, I won't be held responsible.
+**Disclaimer: These solutions have worked for me and are listed here for my own personal reference.
+If they work for you too, then great; if they don't, and something catastrophic happens, I won't be held responsible.**

 ---